-- Mauve Shirt: Little more than a background character in the first three episodes, he gets some characterization in episode 4 before dying.
+- Mauve Shirt: Little more than a background character in the first three episodes, he gets some characterization in Bang, before dying.

-- Nervous Wreck: Become one during the debacle with the money.
+- Nervous Wreck: Becomes one during the debacle with the money.

 - Only a Flesh Wound: Averted; while it took a minute for him to die that shot to the leg was fatal.

 - The Smart Guy: Of the groomsmen, next to Sully as The Leader, Danny as The Lancer and Malcolm as The Funny Guy.